 What is the Summer Exhibition

 You could easily spend many hours at the RA’s Summer Exhibition.
-Take a look at Paula Rego’s, work Oratorio, 2008-09.
+In previous years, we have been intrigued by Paula Rego’s work, Oratorio, 2008-09.
 There is so much to look at here.
 I’m sure you could write a whole thesis on what the late Paula Rego RA was intending with Oratorio.
 This old wooden cabinet contains gory scenes and grisly dolls.
 There’s a gripping darkness to her work.

-The theme this year is Only Connect which allows for a very broad interpretation.
+This year’s theme is Dialogues, which allows for a broad interpretation.
 Organisers suggest:

-For many one of the fun parts of the exhibition is trying to work out the link to the “Only Connect” theme.
-Mr Wren comments the theme often wasn’t clear to his untutored eye.
-In his words: ‘The theme allowed every humanoid and their automated dog to score an entry making for an eclectic mix’
+For many, one of the fun parts of the exhibition is trying to work out the link to the “Dialogues” theme.
+Mr Wren comments that the theme often wasn’t clear to his untutored eye.
+In his words: ‘The theme allowed every humanoid and their automated dog to score an entry, making for an eclectic mix’

-Take this above, found in Room 2 called Big Easy Mixing Red and Transparent.
+Take this above, found in 2023, called Big Easy Mixing Red and Transparent.
 This striking contemporary piece is one of four by Ron Arad.
 An industrial designer, artist, and architect and one of the most influential designers of his generation.
-If you would like to own this hunk of crystalline resin it’s yours to snap up for £75,000.
+If you would like to own this hunk of crystalline resin, it’s yours to snap up for £75,000.

-What I love about the Summer Exhibition is this mixture of eminent artists and lesser-known people.
-Many who I feel I should get to know (and perhaps most people probably do know!)
+What I love about the Summer Exhibition is the mixture of eminent artists and lesser-known people.
+Many are people I feel I should get to know (and perhaps most people probably do!).

 How to buy Artwork

 The excitement of the Summer Exhibition is that most of the artworks are for sale.
-How many of us have a dream to have Royal Academy art hanging in our lounge?
+How many of us dream of having Royal Academy art hanging in our lounge?
 Well, you can!

 Sales from the Summer Exhibition support the exhibiting artists and the RA’s charitable work, including training the next generation of artists in the Royal Academy Schools.
 So go on, it’s for a worthy cause!

 We love to guess how much the art costs.
-We then compare the artwork to what it is priced at in the list of works.
+We then compare the artwork to its price in the list of works.
 What is great about the Summer Exhibition is the range in prices.
-How about Five Stone Wind (for John Cage) for sale at £130,000?
-But if you are quick on opening night, you could have snaffled Drifting Apart by Geoffrey Burling, a £150 bargain.
+Artwork starts at £250.

 In our opinion, the Summer Exhibition is always worth a trip.
-Mr. Wren felt the walls were very full, too full, and almost overwhelming.
-I even heard him say some of the stuff was rubbish, harsh words!
-One person’s rubbish is another one’s jubilation to have their art on the prestigious walls of the Royal Academy.
+The walls are very full with art, perhaps too full, and almost overwhelming.
+Sometimes you hear murmurs of “that’s rubbish” —harsh words!
+One person’s rubbish is another’s jubilation to have their art on the prestigious walls of the Royal Academy.
 Art is definitely all in the eye of the beholder.

-Last year we had the moldy lemon that we were all discussing.
-This year it seemed to be a dead cat.
+In 2022, we had the mouldy lemon that we were all discussing.
+In 2023, it seemed to be a dead cat.

 The alarmingly realistic moggy is by Ryan Gander, RA.
 It is called Rest in Pieces.
 It’s certainly a talking point and is made of wood, latex, resin, synthetic fur, paint, and animatronics.
 For sale for £66,000.

-The Royal Academy of Arts Blog suggests 8 works of Art to look out for at this year’s Summer Exhibition.
-Only one, the above cat is captured by Mr Wren, and that’s the whole point of the Summer Exhibition.
+Time Out Inside the 2025 Royal Academy Summer Exhibition suggests works of art to look out for.
 I bet if you attend with all your friends, everyone would have a different favourite.
-Everyone would possibly choose a different memorable piece too.
+Everyone would possibly choose a different memorable piece, too.

 The best thing about the Summer Exhibition is that you could be looking at a painting that any one of us created.
 I watched a BBC fly-on-the-wall documentary that followed artists far and wide as they submitted their works.
 It’s brilliant that anyone can be chosen to be hung on the prestigious Royal Academy walls.

 Go on, I know there are lots of fabulous artists who follow this blog.
 Would you like to enter works for next year’s exhibition?
-You will find all the information at the Summer Exhibition 2024 website.
 Good Luck!

 The Royal Academy of Arts Summer Exhibition details